tiredofit/nixos-config/README.md

 # License

-Do you what you'd like and I hope that this inspires you for your own configurations as many others have myself.
+Do you what you'd like and I hope that this inspires you for your own configurations as many others have myself attribution would be appreciated.